 antagonist should be considered for these patients.

-Itching is a common issue in
+Itching is a common and

 debilitating issue in the healing phase of a burn injury.

 The following may assist in

 - Advise child and parent to avoid